writecoast/writecoast/README.md

-# Blog files for I'd Rather Be Writing
+# Blog files for The Write Coast

 This is the Jekyll site for writecoast.net.# writecoast
 # writecoast